 Liquidity risk associated with the need to pay any claims, as determined by SEGC, is mitigated by investing in cash based funds.
-Both the UBS Cash Plus Fund and Schroders Fixed Income Fund (Other financial assets - investments) can be called upon to fund working capital requirements as required.
+Both the UBS Cash Plus Fund and Schroders Fixed Income Fund (Other financial assets - investments) can be called upon at short notice to fund working capital requirements as required.